madoui/metaVaR/README.md

 The package has been submitted to CRAN and will be available from it soon via `install.packages()`.
 ## How to use <i>metaVaR</i>?
 ### Quick running example on a toyset
-Two toysets can be used with the package, the "6bac" dataset and the "MS5" dataset.
-The first dataset was created from simulated metagenomic data from bacterial genome admixture.
-The second toyset was created from real metagenomic data.
+One toysets can be used with the package, the "MS5" dataset, created from <i>DiscoSNP++</i> ran on real metagenomic data collected in five sampling sites in the Mediterranean Sea.
 Here is an example to run <i>metaVaR</i> on the "MS5" dataset.
 ```
 library(metaVaR)

 # espilon values to test for dbscan
-e = c(3,5)
+e = c(3,5,7)
 # minimum points values to test for dbscan
-p = c(5,10)
+p = c(5, 10, 20, 50)

 # Test all dbscan parameter couples
 MVC = tryParam (e, p, MS5$cov)